nginxinc/nginx-amplify-doc/amplify-guide.md

 #### Logging

-NGINX Amplify Agent maintains its log file in **/var/log/amplify-agent/agent.log**
+The agent maintains its log file in **/var/log/amplify-agent/agent.log**

 Upon installation, the agent's log rotation schedule is added to **/etc/logrotate.d/amplify-agent**